iarna/fetch-fic/README.md

 * If the resulting epub isn't quite right, feel free to reuse `fetch-fic` as much as you need to.
 It'll be super fast as it'll be working from a local copy of the theads.
 (Fast and no hammering your favorite forum site.)

+## EXPERIMENTAL BITS

+There are some experimental bits that work for me but may or may not be complete enough just yet to work for you.

+* The `rtf` importer is distinctly incomplete, notably it's missing tables and stylesheets.
+(But also tons of other less common things.)
+This doesn't impact my writing but YMMV.
+* The `bbcode`, `ao3` and `ffnet` outputters are still veeery fresh code and probably need some more laps around the yard before they're really done.
+  `style` attributes ARE supported, but `style` tags are not (yet).
+The style translator is incomplete and a bit buggy.
+On the plus side, the HTML translator is probably very close to complete.
+The integration between the CSS translator and the HTML translator needs some work too.

+Still, all that said, they're getting the job done for me, vastly reducing the effort to post new fic chapters.

 ## DETAIL